-Finally, we got to the question I know my parents will be wondering about if I manage to be one of the lucky few who snags a job in Antarctica.
+Finally, we got to the question I know my parents will be wondering about if I’m lucky enough to snag one of the highly-coveted jobs in Antarctica.

 The remote and wild nature of the continent should not be underestimated, and Michael doesn’t sugarcoat it.
 “Antarctica is dangerous, that’s for sure.”